She loves it so much, she even chews it when she's sleeping!

 What Ever Happened to Debbie Gibson?

-n the critically acclaimed SyFy channel (insert sarcasm here), I found out what happened to Debbie Gibson: she’s moved on to starring in C-list movies.
+Last night on the critically acclaimed SyFy channel (insert sarcasm here), I found out what happened to Debbie Gibson: she’s moved on to starring in C-list movies.
 Several of my friends and I watched in horror as she played a leading role in “Giant Octopus Versus Mega Shark” or something.
 The movie’s concept was similar to “Alien Versus Predator” but featured a Mega Shark - the prehistoric Megladon, a 60 to 70 foot shark species like a great white on steriods - and a Giant Octopus.
 These creatures have long been extinct.
 However, one of each of them was frozen in a giant iceberg which melted in the beginning of the movie, unfreezing them to reign terror down on airplanes, the Golden Gate Bridge and other people in the movie.
 It is so bad it received an 11% rating on Rotten Tomatoes, with an average 3.3 out of 10 rating from the 18 people that reviewed it.
 I’ll try to erase this memory of Debbie Gibson and download an album on iTunes to remember her much more successful music career.
 Ouch.
 It could be more painful than watching David Hasselhoff sing, “Get In My Car.”

 A Last Minute Trip to the Big Apple

-East Coast in no particular order: good friends and family, the smell of real trees (San Diego’s mostly got palm trees), seeing historic buildings, and temperature differential.
+Here are some things I miss about the East Coast in no particular order: good friends and family, the smell of real trees (San Diego’s mostly got palm trees), seeing historic buildings, and temperature differential.
 People in San Diego have told me I would get sick of the perfect weather.
 I initially thought they were crazy but now understand what they were talking about.
 Not that I’m ready to leave Pleasantville yet, but it was nice to have a warm day followed by a cool and breezy night.
 And see a few clouds.
 Things I love about New York in particular: the Cogswell family, the energy of the city, great food, lots of interesting (and non-homogenous) people, culture, the buildings, the neighborhoods and the endless possibilities.

 Two Routings in a Row